 According to the National Highway Traffic Safety Administration, most fatal accidents occur on Saturday, followed by Friday and Sunday, as an increased number of travelers are on the roads during weekends.

-Tuesday is the best day of the week to travel, according to accident data.
+Tuesday is the best day of the week to travel and start a road trip.
 Compared to other days of the week, fewer fatal crashes occur on Tuesday.
 The second best day to travel is Wednesday.

 The standard rules about which days of the week are best for traveling by car may not always apply during holiday weeks.
 According to the American Safety Council, these are some of the worst holidays to be behind the wheel: